 The district is primarily a residential area on the outskirt of Budapest with mainly low-level number private houses, several intensively built-up housing estates and some important industrial establishments.
 The residential feature is the direct result of the summer resort function from the last century.

-The district gives place to the National Airport and some institutions of national importance: National Meteorological Service Prediction Center, Central Atmospheric Institute.
+The district gives place to the National Airport and some institutions of national importance: National Meteorological Service Prediction Center and Central Atmospheric Institute.

 Location: Catalonia, Spain